Globally distributed environmental justice resistance against extractive corporate networks: Methods

+Second (Fig.~\ref{fig 6: conflict-conflict network}), each projected conflict network (i.e., projected via companies or via EJOs) has been analyzed and compared via density, clustering, mean degree and path length, diameter, number of connected components and the size of the LCC similarly to what was done for the actor networks.
+Moreover, since conflicts have a pre-assigned category, the edge frequency by category - both intra and inter category - i.e. within same category or between two different categories - have been analyzed as a measure of heterogeneity / homogeneity of the network.
+A higher intra-category edge frequency represents the case when actors co-occurred mostly in similar conflicts (Fossil, Mineral, ...), while a high inter-category edge frequency shows if actors co-occurred in several conflicts independently by a specific category.

+\paragraph{(C) Country--country aggregated networks.} In terms of geographical information, aggregation itself may be conducted according to different logic aiming at highlighting different effects.
+Specifically, each country node may represent the $\#$ of actors or conflicts in the country, while the links may map both the $\#$ of actor--actor edges via shared conflicts (as described in Fig.~\ref{fig 2: visual representation}C) or the number of country--country links, i.e., the $\#$ of countries connected with a specific country via company relationships.
+In the former case (out of the scope of this study), information highlight mainly global distribution of actors (i.e., companies mainly situated in the global North and EJOs in the global South - information partially discussed in \citet{llavero2025driving}) - while in the latter the aggregated visualization highlights structural dependencies among countries.
+It is necessary to point out that in both these visualizations information regarding conflict locations is lost.

-\paragraph{(C) Country-country aggregated networks.} Fig.~\ref{fig 2: visual representation} (C) represents aggregations at country (or region) level.
-In this case, the starting point is the projected actor--actor network, where two actors are connected if they co-occur in at least one shared conflict.
-The country--country network is then obtained by aggregating actors according to the country of their legal or administrative headquarters.
-Therefore, each node in the aggregated network represents a country, and its size is proportional to the number of actors assigned to that country\footnote{Formally, let $A=\{a_1,\dots,a_n\}$ be the set of actors and let $g(a_i)$ denote the country assigned to actor $a_i$.
+Fig.~\ref{fig 2: visual representation}C represents aggregations at country (or region) level.
+In this case, the starting point are the company and the EJO networks, where two actors are connected if they co-occur in at least one shared conflict.
+The country--country network is then obtained by aggregating actors according to their assigned country.
+Therefore, each node in the aggregated network represents a country, and its size is proportional to the number of actors assigned to that country.
+Formally, let $A=\{a_1,\dots,a_n\}$ be the set of actors and let $g(a_i)$ denote the country assigned to actor $a_i$.
 Let $w_{ij}$ denote the weight of the edge between actors $a_i$ and $a_j$ in the projected actor--actor network, where $w_{ij}$ corresponds to the number of shared conflicts in which the two actors co-occur.
 The weight between two countries $p$ and $q$ in the aggregated country--country network is then defined as the sum of all co-occurrences between actors headquartered in those two countries:

 where $\mathbf{1}(\cdot)$ is the indicator function.
 Thus, $w_{pq}$ measures the total number of co-occurrences in shared conflicts between actors belonging to country $p$ and actors belonging to country $q$.
 Similarly, the size of each country node is defined as the number of actors headquartered in that country: